Air Quality Testing

-One of the firsts test to check is Radon.
+One of the first tests to check is Radon.
 Radon is a colourless, odourless, radioactive gas.
 Tests for radon are very inexpensive compared to other indoor air quality tests.

 Carbon Monoxide monitors.
 Each home should have a carbon monoxide monitor, they are also inexpensive and will not only test air they can save lives, as carbon monoxide can be deadly.

 Dosimeters.
 These can test for volatile organic compounds, specific chemicals and/or materials.